 commutes upon taking homotopy groups.
 Here the upper horizontal map is the one we just discussed, the right vertical equivalence is induced by multiplication with the stable normal bundle $\nu^s_W$ using the infinite loop space structure induced from that of $\BO$ followed by the involution on $\Maps_{\partial_0W}(W,\BO)_{0}$ induced by the canonical involution on $\BO$, the left vertical equivalences are induced by the surgery fibration (see Sections~\ref{sect:structurespace} and~\ref{sect:normalinvariants}), and the bottom horizontal is given by postcomposition with the canonical map $\G/\oO\ra \BO$.
 Note that, being an infinite loop space, the mapping space $\Maps_*(W/\partial_0W,\BO)_{0}$ is simple, so its homotopy groups at different base points are canonically identified.
-The proof finishes by noting that the lower horizontal map in the diagram is $p$-locally $(2p-3-k)$-connected by obstruction theory, since $W/\partial_0W$ has no cohomology above degree $k$ by the assumption on the relative handle dimension of $\partial_0W\subset W$ and because $\G/\oO\ra\BO$ is $p$-locally $(2p-3)$-connected for $p\neq 2$ as the homotopy groups of $\G$ agree with $\bfZ/2$ in degree $0$ and with the stable homotopy groups of spheres in positive degrees, which are finite and $p$-torsion free in degrees $*<2p-3$ by a well-known result of Serre. \end{proof}
+The bottom arrow is a map of infinite loop spaces and its homotopy fibre equivalent to a collection of components of the infinite loop space $\Maps_*(W/\partial_0W,\G)$, so to finish the proof, we are left to show that the homotopy groups of this infinite loop space (including in degree $0$) are finite and vanish $p$-locally in degrees $*<(2p-3-k)$.
+This follows from an application of obstruction theory, since $W/\partial_0W$ has no cohomology above degree $k$ by the assumption on the relative handle dimension of $\partial_0W\subset W$ and the homotopy groups of $\G$ are $\bfZ/2$ in degree $0$ and agree the stable homotopy groups of spheres in positive degrees, which are finite and $p$-torsion free in degrees $*<2p-3$ by a result of Serre \cite[p.\,498, Prop.\,5]{Serre}. \end{proof}

 The stable tangential structure we shall be primarily interested in is the one encoding stable framings, which we denote by $\sfr\colon \EO\ra\BO$.
-In this case, the $p$-local approximation of the space of block diffeomorphisms with tangential structures provided by \cref{thm:rationalmodel} can be further simplified in terms of the union of components given by the image of the canonical map on fundamental groups based at a fixed stable framing $\ell$ of $\tau_{W}$.
+In this case, the $p$-local approximation of the space of block diffeomorphisms with tangential structures provided by \cref{thm:rationalmodel} can be further simplified in terms of the union of components given by the image of the canonical map that forgets tangential structures on fundamental groups based at a fixed stable framing $\ell$ of $\tau_{W}$ (see \eqref{equ:components-hit-by-derivative} and \eqref{equ:components-aut-hit-by-diff} for the notation).
 Loosely speaking, these are the components of homotopy equivalences of triads that are homotopic to a diffeomorphism preserving the component of the stable framing $\ell$.